privateRecsys/privaterecsys/README.md

 # Web Application

-### Make sure that your Neo4j database is running either via command linke or the desktop application.
+### Make sure that your Neo4j database is running.
+Start it either via command line or your desktop application.
 ## BackEnd - API
 First, configure your `flask-api/.env` file to point to your database.